berops/culture/Golang.md

 **Return Values**
 Go has a return keyword for returning values from a function.
 If a function returns a value, you must supply a return.
 If a function returns nothing, a return statement is not needed at the end of the function.
 The return keyword is only needed in a function that returns nothing if you are exiting from the function before the last line.

-Go allows for multiple return values (NB this is not a tuple; these are individual values): return 0, 0, errors.New("cannot divide by zero")
+Go allows for multiple return values (NB the returned value is not a tuple; these are individual values): return 0, 0, errors.New("cannot divide by zero")

 **Named Return Values**